anoobbacker/hci-rag/README.md

     # Azure OpenAI API version
     OPENAI_API_VERSION="2024-02-15-preview"
     ```
-1. Save the `.env` file

-## Create ChromaDB using Azure Stack HCI docs
-1. Run the generate Chroma DB command
+1. Run the generate Chroma DB command to create ChromaDB using Azure Stack HCI docs
     ```shell
     python src/createChromaDBlc.py
     ```

-## Check if the RAG is working
-1. Run search data to see if RAG results are working properly.
+1. To check if the RAG is working, run search data to see if RAG results are working properly.
     ```shell
     python src/searchdata.py -query "How to register HCI?"
     ```